 Number of Kids

 Most likely the more kids you have the more work your sitter will have to do.
+This should be accounted for in your budget.
 Using the rate calculator again, I added 2 more children to the babysitter in Newton, MA, and the rate went up from $13.75 to $14.50.
 That’s about .38 more per kid.
 I also asked my sister (she’s known around town as a great babysitter) what her going rate is.
 She starts at $11.00/hour and adds $1 per hour per additional child.
 If you hired her to babysit the 4 kids in Newton, MA you’d be paying $14.00 per hour.
 No matter how you break it down, you should consider the amount of kids you have when determining how much to pay.

 Age of the Babysitter